 Culture and Healthcare

 Another area that public health professionals often examine when looking at health disparities is how culture impacts one’s health.
-“Our culture informs so much, from how we value healthcare, to what we’re looking for in a relationship with a healthcare provider, to our willingness to comply with a treatment regimen,” explains Dr. McGuire.
+“Our culture informs so much, from how we value healthcare, to what we’re looking for in a relationship with a healthcare provider, to our willingness to comply with a treatment regimen,” McGuire explains.
 “There are so many experiences of identity that shape our cultural lens and our economic and healthcare opportunities.”

 There is now increasing attention in the public health field on developing responsive and resilient health systems that can help address these nuances to foster greater health equity.